 Mr. Smith held an FCC First Class Radiotelephone license by age 16 and a General Class amateur radio license at age 12.
 He received a B.E.E.E. degree from Vanderbilt University in 1969 and an M.S.E.E. degree from the California Institute of Technology in 1970.
 In 1970, he joined AT&T Bell Laboratories as a Member of Technical Staff.
 He retired in 1996 as a Distinguished Member of Technical Staff.
 From February 1996 to April 2000 he was Manager of EMC Development and Test at Auspex Systems in Santa Clara, CA. Mr. Smith currently is an independent consultant specializing in high frequency measurements, circuit/system design and verification, switching power supply noise and specifications, EMC, and immunity to transient noise.
 He is a Senior Member of the IEEE and a former member of the IEEE EMC Society Board of Directors.

-He also provides consulting
+He provides training and consulting

 services in general design, EMC, and transient immunity (such as ESD